CommitAnalyzingService/CAS_Web/README.md

 ##Installation
 1. Clone the repository.
 2. Run `npm install` and wait for all node dependencies to download.
+3. Copy the `/config/adapters.example.js` to `/config/adapters.js` and add the
+correct credentials to the file.
-3. To start the server, type `npm start`.
+4. To start the server, type `npm start`.